ac000/sprotly/README.md

     $ rpmbuild -bb ~/rpmbuild/SPECS/libac.spec
     $ sudo dnf install ~/rpmbuild/RPMS/x86_64/libac-<VERSION>-?.<DIST>.x86_64.rpm

+You can create a suitable rpmbuild tree with

+    $ mkdir -p ~/rpmbuild/{BUILD,RPMS,SOURCES,SPECS,SRPMS}

 sprotly can optionally include support for seccomp via libseccomp if you have it installed, e.g on Red Hat based distros this would be the